 Nearly all vehicle-access campsites in the north valley have transitioned from dispersed to designated.
 This means that in most public lands around Crested Butte, you may only camp in sites marked by a sign like the one in this photo.
 Visit Crested Butte Mountain Biking Association’s website for a map and more information.

-Most of the non-private camping near Crested Butte and Mt.
+Most of the camping near Crested Butte and Mt.
 Crested Butte is managed by the Forest Service.
 For more information on campground locations and amenities, check out the Forest Service’s Gunnison Basin Camping Guide.
 Certain developed campgrounds in this area, including the Lake Irwin and Lost Lake campgrounds, require reservations.
 Visit recreation.gov to learn more and reserve your spot.

 ---|---|---|